 The aim of the education provided by the Division of Nutrition and Food Science is to develop specialists who will become leaders in society, who have a scientific perspective on food and nutrition, and who have acquired the ability to put their knowledge into action toward the achievement of a rich and varied dietary life and a healthy society.
-To accomplish this, we conduct a broad range of education and research, from the gene level to human nutritional science, in a variety of fields of learning, such as food chemistry, food preservation, cookery science, nutritional chemistry, clinical nutrition, applied nutrition education, food service management, and public health nutrition.
+To accomplish this, we conduct a broad range of education and research, from the gene level to human nutritional science, in a variety of fields of learning, such as food chemistry, food preservation, cookery science, nutritional chemistry, clinical nutrition, applied nutrition, nutrition education, food service management, and public health nutrition.
 We will emphasize small-group practical training in experimentation, and all students will conduct research related to specific themes as graduation research in the laboratories of the Division of Nutrition and Food Science and the Institute of Environmental Science for Human Life.
-In addition, graduates of the Division will be able to obtain a dietitian license and eligibility for national exams to become a national registered dietitian.
+In addition, graduates of the Division will be able to obtain a dietitian license and eligibility for national exams to become a national registered dietitian, and qualification for a food sanitation inspector.
+Students can also acquire a Nutrition Educator's License (Class 1).

 Because education and research in the Division use the natural sciences as a foundation, applicants to the Division should have learned the basics of the natural sciences, such as chemistry, biology, and physics, etc., in high school.
 Specifically, it is recommended that students take Mathematics I, II, A, and B in the mathematics area, and at least two courses from among Physics Basic and Physics, Chemistry Basic and Chemistry, and Biology Basic and Biology in the science area.
-In addition, it is preferable if students have taken Mathematics III as well.
-The Division of Nutrition and Food Science is the ideal place for people who have a deep interest in food, nutrition, and health, and who are motivated to pass it on to society.
+And students are also required to proactively cope with the practical subject such as home economics and physical education.